 WHY DRYER VENT CLEANING IS URGENTLY NEEDED

 I will be honest, I clean the dryer trap every time I dry clothes, but have rarely thought about cleaning the ductwork.
-Y’all I am 49 years old and have literally never, ever done this!
+Y’all I have literally never, ever done this!

 Doing some good old-fashioned research on how to clean the vent (ie: Googling), I read some scary stories about clogged vents.